sanni85/Mod-l-modular-forms/README.md

 ### Contents of this document
 1. Description of the data format for mod ell modular forms.
+2. Description of the labels for mod ell modular forms.
 2. Description of the labels for ``Dirichlet's characters" modulo ell.

 ### 1. Data format for mod ell modular forms